 Modules offer a set of product features through a combination of solutions, components, and cloud-based services.
 Modules are available for Network Detection and Response (NDR) and Network Performance Monitoring (NPM), with additional modules for Intrusion Detection Systems (IDS) and Packet Forensics.
-Administrators can grant users role-based access to the NDR module, NPM module, or both.
+Administrators can enable role-based access control (RBAC) by granting users access to the NDR module, NPM module, or both.